lorin/resilience-engineering/STAMP.md

    Any human decisions or flawed control actions need to be understood in terms of (at least):

-    a. the information available to the decision maker as well as any required information that was not available
+    1. the information available to the decision maker as well as any required information that was not available
-    b. the behavior-shaping mechanisms (the context and influences on the decision-making making process)
+    1. the behavior-shaping mechanisms (the context and influences on the decision-making making process)
-    c. the value structures underlying the decision
+    1. the value structures underlying the decision
-    d. any flaws in the process models of those making the decisions and why those flaws existed.
+    1. any flaws in the process models of those making the decisions and why those flaws existed.
 7. Examine overall coordination and communication contributors to the loss.
 8. Determine the dynamics and changes in the system and the safety control structure relating to the loss and any weakening of the safety control structure over time.
 9. Generate recommendations.